ExaWorks/job-api-spec/specification.md

 #### Attributes

+The `attributes` key of the J/PSI jobpsec contains the data from the `JobAttributes` class and the data from the `JobSpec` class not already covered by the `tasks` key.
 The value of the `attributes` key SHALL be a dictionary of dictionaries.
 The `attributes` dictionary MAY contain one or both of the following keys which, if present, must have values.
 Values MAY have any valid YAML type.

 **user**